inteli-poc/dscp-identity-service/docs/db.md

 # Database usage

-`vitalam-identity-service` is backed by a PostgreSQL database and is the canonical record of the readings recorded in a `VITALam` instance.

 ## Database migrations

 Database migrations are handled using [`knex.js`](https://knexjs.org/) and can be migrated manually using the following commands: